What are the health benefits of yoga poses?

 A study review published in the Journal of Alternative and Complementary Medicine shows the correlation between constant yoga practice and improved balance.

-However, in order to reap this benefit, you have to practise yoga consistently.
+However, in order to reap this benefit, it's important to practice yoga consistently.
 The longer you keep doing yoga, the better your balance gets.

 Many studies, including a recent one by John Hopkins, found that blind patients who participated in an eight-week yoga program experienced better sleep.

-Aside from the great feeling you have after doing yoga, yoga positively affects your heart.
+Aside from the great feeling you have after doing yoga, yoga positively affects the heart.
 This is one of the amazing health benefits of yoga.

-Just like the exercise you do when you go to the gym, yoga can help reduce inflammation and stress levels in the body.
+Just like the exercises carried out in the gym, yoga can help reduce inflammation and stress levels in the body.

-A study published in the Indian Heart Journal sees yoga as the primary prevention for cardiovascular diseases.6 The study found that mindfulness-based reduction practises such as yoga can positively affect health (particularly cardiac health) in populations prone to significant mental stress.
+A study published in the Indian Heart Journal sees yoga as the primary prevention for cardiovascular diseases.
+The study found that mindfulness-based reduction practices such as yoga can positively affect health (particularly cardiac health) in populations prone to significant mental stress.

 Cardiovascular diseases include several diseases that affect the heart and blood vessels.

-According to CDC, one person dies every 36 seconds in the United States from Cardiovascular disease.1 This is more reason why yoga should be encouraged among young and older adults.
+According to the Centers for Disease Control and Prevention (CDC), one person dies every 36 seconds in the United States from Cardiovascular disease.
+This is another reason why yoga should be encouraged among young and older adults.

 People who do yoga also tend to be mindful eaters.
-Being a mindful eater means you are conscious of what you eat (so you don't eat what your body doesn't need), and you are sensitive to feelings of fullness and hunger cues.
+Being a mindful eater means being conscious of what you eat (so you don't eat what your body doesn't need), and being sensitive to feelings of fullness and hunger cues.

-When you practise yoga, you become more aware of how your body feels, even during mealtimes, which can help keep your weight in check and enhance your fitness.
+When you practice yoga, you become more aware of how your body feels, even during mealtimes, which can help keep your weight in check and enhance your fitness.

 Yoga may just be the best thing your mental health needs.
 This is because it helps you develop your inner awareness and strengthens your mind and body.
 And these are exactly what your mental health needs to thrive.